 Normally, classical music might not be the most attractive and interesting music to the majority of you.
 Nevertheless, it is so technically demanding for pianists.
 One you get into some of advanced pieces, pianists will begin seeing great improvements in the technical abilities of yourself.
 Classical music could help to create an extremely firm foundation of the fundamentals from which you could broaden.
 Learn to play the classical songs to start improving your skills.
 For those who do not know anything about the classical music, these are some classical composers whose pieces would be very good to study: Chopin, Bach, or actually any classical Etudes.
 Start from Bach’s fugues and preludes because they are specifically useful in boosting techniques.
 Choose the pieces that can challenge you because if you just practice what you already know, then you cannot improve and achieve success.

 However, I do not say that you should not play or practice modern pieces or any other song, but classical songs will help you improve more quickly and effectively.
+To be master in piano playing, not only you need to learn advanced piano theory, but also practice your piano playing skills daily so that you will be more confident when playing.

 5. Do Not Over Schedule